-In FIG. 9 the number of triangles is reported for all samples.
-There are no triangles beyond $f/\langle F \rangle \geq 1.5$ and they concentrate in the edges carrying a small amount of normal force, increasing exponentially when decreasing the force threshold.
+In Fig. 9 the number of triangles is reported for all samples.
+There are no triangles beyond $f/\langle F \rangle >$ 1.5 and they are concentrated on the edges carrying a small amount of normal force, increasing exponentially when decreasing the force threshold.
 We believe that the apparition of third order loops of contacts is at the heart of the behavior found for some of the topological properties presented in this paper as the geodesic distance and the network diameter.
-For force values above $f/\langle F \rangle = 1.5$ a decrease in the force threshold provokes the connection of different clusters of the network and then, both the geodesic distance and the network diameter grow.
+For force values above $f/\langle F \rangle = 1.5$ a decrease in the force threshold provokes a connection of different clusters in the network and then, both the geodesic distance and the network diameter grow.
 However, a further decrease in the force threshold below $f/\langle F \rangle = 1.5$ implies the apparition of third order loops which will reduce the geodesic distance between the nodes that belong to them, and hence the diameter of the network.
 The way in which a third order loop reduces the geodesic distance between nodes can be easily understood.
-If we imagine three nodes (a,b,c) where the connections are a-b and b-c, the mean geodesic distance in the cluster will be 1.33 as a-b and b-c are separated by one edge but a-c are separated by two edges.
-In the same way the diameter of this small network will be 2 as it is the maximum geodesic distance between the nodes.
-If now the nodes a and c are also connected giving rise to a third order loop, both the mean geodesic distance and the diameter of the network will be reduced to 1.
+If we imagine three nodes (a, b, c) where the connections are a-b and b-c, the mean geodesic distance in the cluster will be 1.33 as a-b and b-c are separated by one edge but a-c are separated by two edges.
+In the same way, the diameter of this small network will be 2 as it is the maximum geodesic distance between the nodes.
+If now the nodes a and care also connected giving rise to a third order loop, both the mean geodesic distance and the diameter of the network will be reduced to 1.

-Figure 9: Number of third order loops as a function of $f/\langle F \rangle$ for all samples with N=2048.
+Fig. 9.
+Number of third order loops as a function of $f/\langle F \rangle$ for all samples with N = 2048.
 The inset shows the same data in semilogarithmic scale.

-4. Discussion
+Discussion

-In this work we report on some topological properties of the force interactions of granular packing by means of ideas specifically introduced for complex networks.
-Our aim is to characterize the heterogeneity of these systems without using definitions that may change from one author to another, like usually occurs in the case of force chains.
+In this work, we report on some topological properties of force interactions in granular packings through ideas specifically introduced for complex networks.
+Our aim is to characterize the heterogeneity of these systems without using definitions that may change from one author to another, like usually seen in the case of force chains.

-The set of properties analyzed is insensitive to the size of the system and shows only slight variations of behavior when the friction coefficient or the applied pressure are changed.
-Thus, they constitute a robust and useful description of an heterogeneous material like the packing studied.
-It is noteworthy that all the properties that have been analyzed as a function of the force threshold $f/\langle F\rangle$, that determines if an edge is present in the network or not, display some distinctive feature or sharp variation in the vicinity of $f/\langle F\rangle \simeq 1$.
-This behavior is indicative of a change in the structural properties of the network in this point.
-As has been pointed out by Radjai $et\ al$. there seems to be two subnetworks in the network of contacts, one "weak" network composed of small forces and containing around 60% of grains, and a "strong"
+The set of properties analyzed is insensitive to the size of the system and shows only slight variations of behavior when the friction coefficient and the applied pressure are changed.
+Thus, they constitute a robust and useful description of a heterogeneous material like the packing studied.
+It is noteworthy that all the properties that have been analyzed as a function of the force threshold $f/\langle F \rangle$, that determines if an edge is present in the network or not, display some distinctive feature or sharp variation in the vicinity of $f/\langle F \rangle \simeq 1$.
+This behavior is indicative of a change in the structural properties of the network at this point.
+As has been pointed out by Radjai et al. there seems to be two subnetworks in the network of contacts, one "weak" network composed of small forces and containing around 60% of grains, and a "strong" network constituted by edges carrying a force above the average.